Bharat Petroleum: Nationalisation

 In 2003, the government attempted to privatize the company.
 However, following a petition by the Centre for Public Interest Litigation, the Supreme Court restrained the Central government from privatizing Hindustan Petroleum and Bharat Petroleum without the approval of Parliament.

 As counsel for the CPIL, Rajinder Sachar and Prashant Bhushan said that the only way to disinvest in the companies would be to repeal or amend the Acts by which they were nationalized in the 1970s.

 As a result, the government would need a majority in both houses to push through any privatization.

-Parliament enacted the Repealing and Amending Act, 2016 in May 2016 which repealed the legislation that had nationalized the company.
+Parliament enacted the Repealing and Amending Act, 2016 in May 2016, which repealed the legislation that had nationalized the company.
 In 2017, Bharat Petroleum Corporation Limited received Maharatna status, putting it in the category of government-owned entities in India with the largest market capitalization and consistently high profits.
-In 2021, BPCL announced plans to invest billion in order to improve petrochemical capacity and refining efficiencies, over the next five years.
+In 2021, BPCL announced plans to invest billion to improve petrochemical capacity and refining efficiencies, over the next five years.